T0ine34/ortelo/README.md

 Note that the archive should not contain your parent folder (game) </br> But should contain index.json and every other files/folders INSIDE the parent folder

-## Support
+## Run the tests
-If you are having issues, please let us know by opening an issue in the repository or contact us at `antoine.buirey@etu.univ-amu.fr`
+To run the tests, you need to run the `make test` command in the root folder.

 ## Contributing
 As this project is a school project, we don't accept any contribution.
 But you can fork the project and do whatever you want with it.